Glenn Gould: Glenn Gould Foundation

 The Glenn Gould Foundation was established in Toronto in 1983 to honour Gould and keep alive his memory and life's work.
 The foundation's mission "is to extend awareness of the legacy of Glenn Gould as an extraordinary musician, communicator, and Canadian, and to advance his visionary and innovative ideas into the future", and its prime activity is the triennial awarding of the Glenn Gould Prize to "an individual who has earned international recognition as the result of a highly exceptional contribution to music and its communication, through the use of any communications technologies."
 The prize consists of CA$100,000 and the responsibility of awarding the CA$15,000 Glenn Gould Protégé Prize to a young musician of the winner's choice.

 Glenn Gould School

 The Royal Conservatory of Music Professional School in Toronto adopted the name The Glenn Gould School in 1997 after its most famous alumnus.

 Awards

 Gould received many honours both during his lifetime and posthumously.
+He was awarded the 1969 Molson Prize, then worth C$15,000.
 In 1970, the Canadian government offered him the Companion of the Order of Canada, but he declined, believing himself too young.